seanwhs/Tutorials/NextJS/Greymatter-LMS/Appendices/EADD.md

       ref={iframeRef}
       src={moduleUrl}
       onLoad={sendConfigOnLoad}
-      sandbox="allow-scripts" // Blocks cookie and localStorage access! className="w-full h-96 border border-slate-200 rounded-xl"
+      sandbox="allow-scripts" // Blocks cookie and localStorage access className="w-full h-96 border border-slate-200 rounded-xl"
     />
   );
 }
 ```

----
+Note this is architecturally separate from the `ModuleRegistry` built in the current implementation — `ModuleRegistry` resolves `moduleType` to a **first-party, code-split React component** via `next/dynamic`, whereas `SandboxFrame` would be an alternative resolution path for third-party plugin URLs specifically.
+The two are not mutually exclusive: a future version of `resolveModule()` could check whether a given `moduleType` maps to a trusted first-party component or an untrusted iframe URL, and branch accordingly.
+No such branching exists in the current build — every registered module today is first-party code, rendered directly, with trust established through the transaction engine in §6 rather than iframe isolation.

-### 5.2 Defense Path 2: Cryptographic Hash Verification
+### 5.2 Defense Path 2 (Future Phase): Cryptographic Hash Verification

 For high-stakes exams or grading modules, client submissions should be verified using a standard HMAC cryptographic handshake.

-When a lesson loads, the backend issues a single-use token signed with a server secret.
-When the custom module finishes execution, it must return its progress output alongside this encrypted signature, preventing students from bypassing the UI and spoofing API requests.
+When a lesson loads, the backend would issue a single-use token signed with a server secret.
+When the custom module finishes execution, it would need to return its progress output alongside this encrypted signature, preventing students from bypassing the UI and spoofing API requests directly against the Server Action.

 ```
 1. Next.js Server ──(Generates Unique Lesson Salt)──► React Plugin Client